devigned/azure-content/articles/hdinsight-provision-clusters.md

 		azure account import <path/to/the/file>

-#### <a id="cliwin"></a>Set up a cross-platform command line for Windows
+#### <a id="cliwin"></a>Set up the Azure CLI for Windows

-Perform the following procedures to set up your Windows-based computer to use Azure command-line tools:
+Perform the following procedures to set up your Windows-based computer to use Azure CLI:

-- Install a cross-platform command line (by using NPM or Windows Installer)
+- Install Azure CLI (by using NPM or Windows Installer)
 - Download and import Azure account publish settings

-The command-line interface can be installed via NPM or Windows Installer.
+The Azure CLI can be installed via NPM or Windows Installer.
 Microsoft recommends that you install by using only one of the two options.

-**To install the command-line interface by using NPM**
+**To install the Azure CLI by using NPM**

 1. Browse to **www.nodejs.org**.
 2. Click **INSTALL** and follow the instructions, using the default settings.